-One can also specify test suites for more than one directory.
+One can also specify several test suites for a package.
 In this case, the testsuite value is an array of JSON objects as described above.
 For instance, a test suite specification for tests in the directories test and examples could be as follows: